-Both basal cell carcinoma ( BCC ) and squamous cell carcinoma (SCC) are very common types of skin cancer.
-They often appear on skin that gets lot of sun, such as the face, scalp, neck, hands and arms.
+Both basal cell carcinoma (BCC) and squamous cell carcinoma (SCC) are very common types of skin cancer.
+They often appear on skin that gets lot of sun exposure, such as the face, scalp, neck, hands and arms.
 However, both can also develop on less exposed areas such as the genitals or, in the case of SCC, inside the mouth or on the lip.

 Melanoma is an expert at disguise, sometimes masquerading as a new mole and other times developing in an existing mole.
 It's critical that you know what moles you already have and what they look like, so you can catch changes or new arrivals.

 Strip down to your birthday suit and use a mirror to examine less accessible areas of your body such as your scalp, back and buttocks.
-(To help with this process, download the American Academy of Dermatology's body mole map from its SPOT Skin Cancer page.)
+To help with this process, download the American Academy of Dermatology's body mole map from its SPOT Skin Cancer page.
 Note any changes and bring them to your doctor's attention promptly.
-And be sure to follow the rules to protect your skin:
+Be sure to follow the rules to protect your skin:

-- Be sure to visit your primary care physician or dermatologist once a year for a skin check.
+- Visit your primary care physician or dermatologist once a year for a skin check.